Candy, No Bake

 Instructions

-• Refrigerate rolled truffles for an additional 30 minutes.
+• Use a tablespoon to scoop about 30 truffle balls and place on your prepared baking sheet.
+Refrigerate rolled truffles for an additional 30 minutes.

-• While the filing is setting in the refrigerator melt chocolate in the microwave for 11/2 minutes in 30 second increments until melted.
+• Melt your chocolate in the microwave in 30 second increments, stirring in between, until fully melted.

-• Using a fork dip each truffle in the melted chocolate and return to parchment lined cookie sheet.
-Sprinkle chopped pecans on top of the truffle immediately.
-Allow the chocolate to set for 15-20 minutes and enjoy!
+• Using a fork dip each truffle in the melted chocolate and return to the parchment lined baking sheet.
+Sprinkle pecans on top of the truffle immediately.
+Continue the process until all the truffles are covered.
+Allow the chocolate to set for 15-20 minutes before serving.

-• Note: You toast the pecans on a dry pan.
+• Toast the Pecans: Toasting your pecans enhances their flavor and adds a deeper, nuttier taste to the truffles.
+Toast the pecans on a dry pan.
 Keep a close eye on them, shake the pan, remove from the pan when they are toasted to cool.
 You can also toast them in a preheated oven, at 180C/350F for 7 - 10 minutes, until browned and toasted.
 Cool before adding to the bowl for mixing.

 guest